 Keep reading to decide whether hydroponics or soil is the best method for your greenhouse.

-Expand your greenhouse garden by cultivating plants you typically may not be able to grow in your local climate.
+Expand your greenhouse gardening by cultivating plants you typically may not be able to grow in your local climate.
 Orchids, citrus trees, and tropical flowers like hibiscus thrive in greenhouses when temperature and humidity are carefully managed.

 By mimicking their native environments, you can enjoy vibrant blooms, fresh fruits, and unique foliage that transform your greenhouse into a lush paradise.